Some people have a tendency to ignore the Shiba Inu pros and cons that exist and wind up taking on a dog that they’re not prepared for.

 It has no problem learning new things.
 Whether or not it decides that it cares, well, that’s a different issue- but its intelligence is never up for debate.

-7. A Bold and High-Spirited Breed
+4. A Bold And High-Spirited Breed

 This breed is famous for being alert, fearless, bold, comedians, charming, confident, and faithful.
 A well-bred and well-trained Shiba Inu will make for a great house pet and is a good-natured companion.

-8. Cuteness- The Appearance of a Fox
+6. Cuteness- The Appearance Of A Fox

 This first impression is guilty of seducing hordes of people to have made this dog’s popularity skyrocket!
-It’s fluffy appearance almost makes it look fake, and its cuteness has a way of erasing a multitude of its sins for the tenderhearted.
+Its fluffy appearance almost makes it look fake, and its cuteness has a way of erasing a multitude of its sins for the tenderhearted.

 Some people think that it resembles a little teddy bear as a pup, and when grown, they tend to have a cute, fox-like appearance.
 Even as adults, their youthful face never seems to tip off its age.